JorisPaarde/ICanBan/README.md

-error message when clicking on text area of a canban item. added != statement. item not deleted when clicking delete modal. added thisitemkey parameter to function. when minimizing a column on mobile, when returning to desktop the items are still hidden.
+error message when clicking on text area of a canban item. added != statement. item not deleted when clicking delete modal. added thisitemkey parameter to function. when minimizing a column on mobile, when returning to desktop the items are still hidden. save on enter did not work on new added items, changed keydown listener to column in stead of textarea itself.